 Trevor takes her with him on tour and introduces her to the circus-like backstage world of Rock and Roll.
 When she steps onto the band bus, she walks into a colorful, exciting adventure in a world completely different from the life that awaits her back home, where she works at a low-paying job, chases cockroaches with a shoe, and sleeps to escape the hunger.

-On the bus she is almost immediately tested and forced to publicly declare what matters to her most in a partner.
-Is it money and fame?
+On the bus she is immediately tested and forced to publicly declare what matters to her most in a partner.
+Is it money, fame and looks?
 Or love, with none of the above?

 Holly is tested again when a member of the band develops feelings for her.
 He is Trevor’s childhood friend, often sought after because of his wealth and fame, just as Holly is sought after only for her looks.

-When his feelings for Holly suddenly and very publicly come to light, they all must grapple with what will become, not a "love triangle,” but a "love circle” that threatens to break all of their hearts.
+When the band member’s feelings for Holly suddenly and very publicly come to light, all three of them must grapple with what will become, not a love “triangle,” but a love “circle” that threatens to break all their hearts.

 Winner of the Living Now Book Awards Silver Medal